intranda/goobi-plugin-administration-archive-management/docs/index_en.md

 After the required rights have been assigned and, if necessary, a new login has been made, the plugin can be used.

+The user initially only has read access.
+In order to be able to change data, the `Plugin_Administration_Archive_Management_Write` right must be assigned.
+With the right `Plugin_Administration_Archive_Management_Upload` the upload of EAD files is possible, `Plugin_Administration_Archive_Management_New` allows the creation of new inventories and with `Plugin_Administration_Archive_Management_Vocabulary` the option to expand lists is enabled if these are filled using a vocabulary.

+To allow a user group access to individual inventories, the permission `Plugin_Administration_Archive_Management_Inventory_NAME` can be assigned, whereby the suffix NAME must be replaced by the name of the inventory.
+If access to all inventories is to be permitted instead, the permission `Plugin_Administration_Archive_Management_All_Inventories` can be used.

 ### Selection of existing EAD file
 After the plugin has been opened, a list of the available archive records is displayed first.
 Here, the user can select an archive file and start editing it.